JuanPabloSGU/phishnet/DockerExample/dockerTest/readme.md

 This file is to redirect to dockerhub for the full version.
 Some models are too large for github.

-The correct docker for the tritonserver can be pulled from greako/tritontest:latest
+The correct docker for the triton server can be pulled from greako/tritontest:latest